guardian/recipeasy/README.md

 ## Running locally

-First create and set up the PostgreSQL DB using the `init-dev-db.sh` script.
+First create and set up the PostgreSQL DB using the `init-dev-DB.sh` script.
 This will:

 * Install PostgreSQL (using Homebrew) if necessary
 * Start the PostgreSQL server if it is not already running